15 Types of Butterflies in Colorado

 They are small to medium-sized butterflies with a wingspan of about 1.5 to 2 inches.

-The males have bright orange tips on their forewings, while the females have a muted yellow-green coloration with smaller orange tips.
+The males’ forewings have bright orange tips, while the females’ have a muted yellow-green coloration with smaller orange tips.

-These butterflies in Colorado can be found in open areas with plenty of nectar sources, such as meadows, fields, and streams.
+These butterflies can be found in open areas with plenty of nectar sources, such as meadows, fields, and streams, in Colorado.

-They are known to feed on various plants, including mustards, rock cresses, and carrot family members.
+They feed on various plants, including mustards, rock cresses, and carrot family members.

 Julia Orangetips are a beautiful addition to Colorado’s butterfly population and are a joy to observe during their brief but spectacular flight season.